If you are looking to know what the different types of Merger and Acquisition Agreements are? You are at the right place.

 Asset Purchases

-These types of purchases are generally favored by buyers.
+Buyers generally favor these types of purchases.
 The reason is that they can pick and choose the assets they wish to purchase, including equipment, client lists, and accounts receivable.
-The buyer does not have to purchase things like aging equipment, an unfavorable contract, or pending litigation.
+The buyer does not have to purchase items such as aging equipment, an unfavorable contract, or pending litigation.

 There are also certain tax advantages to a buyer in an asset purchase, one of the primary reasons they prefer this method.